HappySeaFox/sail/FAQ.md

 #    ICCP        - Can write embedded ICC profiles.
 #
 features=STATIC;META-DATA;INTERLACED;ICCP

+# ';'-separated list of codec-specific tuning options.
+For example, it's possible
+# to disable ABC codec filtering with setting abc-filtering to 0 in write options.
+# Tuning options' names must start with the codec name to avoid confusing.
+#
+# The list of possible values for every tuning option is not current available
+# programmatically.
+Every codec must document them in the codec info file.
+#
+# For example:
+#   - abc-filtering: Tune filtering.
+Possible values: 0 (disable), 1 (light), 2 (hard).
+#
+tuning=abc-filtering

 # ';'-separated list of pixel formats the image codec can write.
 # Can be empty if the image codec cannot write images.